jaspector

 Permits are required for single-family dwellings, manufactured homes, additions, accessory structures, bulkheads, alterations over $40,000, structural or load-bearing work, and any work in a FEMA Special Flood Hazard Area.
 Broader code coverage also includes erection, construction, enlargement, installation, alteration, repair, moving, improvement, conversion, or demolition without a permit as authorized by jurisdictional requirements.

+Not all construction work requires a permit in unincorporated Currituck County, NC.
 The following work is generally exempt: Bona fide farm building used for farm purposes does not require a building permit when a bona fide farm statement is submitted and accepted.; Limited statutory small-work carveout for qualifying work at or below $40,000, unless work includes load-bearing structure work, plumbing design changes, HVAC or electrical design changes, prohibited materials under residential code, or new roofing (except replacement)..
+When in doubt, confirm with the local building department before starting work.